-The MEP installations can face many mistakes during the construction of the projects, this is in case the work is done by electricians who are not well experienced or careless.
+The MEP installations can face many mistakes during the construction of the projects.
+This is in case the work is done by technicians who are not well-experienced or careless.

-So, in this article, I tried to focus on the common mistakes done by some electrical designers and execution teams while installing the MEP services in the projects.
+So, in this article, I tried to focus on the common mistakes made by some electrical designers and execution teams while installing the MEP services in the projects.

 Mistake number One

-The electrical team will exceed the permitted maximum filling ratio of a conduit or a tray, which means, more wires or cables are pulled inside a conduit that is exceeding the accepted fill ratio.
+The electrical team will exceed the permitted maximum filling ratio of a conduit or a tray, which means more wires or cables are pulled inside a conduit that exceeds the accepted fill ratio.

 Mistake Number Two

-The electrical forget to install Junction boxes in the routing of electrical exposed EMT conduits, although we have more than four 90-degree bends because this affecting on cable or wire-pulling inside the conduit.
+The electrical forgot to install Junction boxes in the routing of electrical exposed EMT conduits, although we have more than four 90-degree bends because this affects on cable or wire-pulling inside the conduit.

-Also, later for any maintenance purpose, it will be very difficult to pull new wires/cables or re-pull them.
-Please refer to photo no. 2 which is a screenshot from NEC article number 358.26 which is talking about the same matter.
+Also, later for any maintenance purpose, pulling new wires/cables or re-pulling them will be very difficult.
+Please refer to photo no. 2, a screenshot from NEC article number 358.26, which talks about the same matter.

 Mistake number Three

-This mistake happens when the electrical team is not installing an expansion coupler where the electrical conduit is crossing a structural expansion joint.
+This mistake happens when the electrical team does not install an expansion coupler where the electrical conduit crosses a structural expansion joint.

-Is either this conduit is embedded in the concrete slab before its casting or the conduit is installed exposed in the slab soffit.
+Is either this conduit embedded in the concrete slab before its casting, or the conduit is installed exposed in the slab soffit.

 Mistake number Four